close

 ```html

-The Pegasus Memorial is a museum dedicated to the heroic men of the 6th British Airborne Division.
-It retraces in particular one of their most famous missions: The capture of the bridges over the Caen canal at Bénouville and the Orne at Ranville.
-This bridge was renamed a few years later ‘Pegasus Bridge’ in their honor and is now on display at the memorial.
+The Pegasus memorial is a museum dedicated to the heroic men of the 6th British Airborne Division.
+It notably recounts one of their most famous missions: The capture of the bridges over the Caen canal in Bénouville and the Orne in Ranville.
+This bridge was renamed a few years later ‘Pegasus Bridge’ in their honor and is now exhibited at the memorial.

 ```